Table of Contents

 Health EquityHealth equity is the opportunity for everyone to attain their full health potential, with no one disadvantaged from achieving this potential due to socioeconomic status or socially assigned circumstance.

-The HPC’s 2012 statute explicitly directs the agency to address health care disparities:
+The HPC’s founding statute (Chapter 224 of the Acts of 2012) explicitly directs the agency to address health care disparities:

 “The commission shall establish goals that are intended to reduce health care disparities in racial, ethnic and disabled communities and in doing so shall seek to incorporate the recommendations of the health disparities council and the office of health equity.”